soorajabraham1/My-Portfolio/README.md

 I am sooraj Abraham , a computer vision engineer and a deep learning related blogger on medium.
 I am also Pursuing my masters in Scientific Instrumentation.

-I enjoy contributing to Open Source Projects and have contributed to several Gigantic Organizations including, Material UI, Microsoft, Amazon, Webhint, and countless others.
 I am really enthusiastic about expanding my knowledge in AI.
 In 2022, I started sharing mu learnings to to the world by blogging in medium and sharing the code in github and made a name for myself.

 Outside the world of tech too, I enjoy pushing myself to develop new skills.
 My hobbies range from football, swimming and traveling with friends.